USDA-SCINet/scinet-site/pages/support/requests.md

 ---
 SCINet can provide access to AWS resources to SCINet users with suitable workloads.
 A limited amount of funding is available annually. _SCINet AWS funding is intended only for research projects that require cloud-based computational resources._ Interested SCINet users must submit a SCINet AWS Project Request to be considered for AWS funding.

-### To add/modify AWS resources for an existing SCINet project
+### Add/modify AWS resources for an existing SCINet project
 Send an email that includes:
 * the name of the project directory (/project/\<projectname>/) and
 * the requested changes